When it comes to fashion innovation, consumer adoption, and constant technological development are critical.

 16. Fashion Rating Apps

-These ratings are based on the brands’ impact on people, animals, and the planet.
+The ratings are based on the brands’ impact on people, animals, and the planet and standards, certifications, and publicly available data.

-These apps promote transparency across the fashion industry and allow customers to make conscious purchasing decisions.
+The model promotes transparency across the fashion industry and allows customers to make conscious purchasing decisions.

 15. Biodegradable Polyester